margauxvk/code_sound_level_sensor/README.md

    The excel sheet with the calculated standard A-weighting values:
     'standardA_0tot20k'

-In the file 'Aweighting_transferfunction' the transferfunction of the A-weighting circuit in the Laplace domain is calculted
+In the file 'Aweighting_transferfunction.m' the transferfunction of the A-weighting circuit in the Laplace domain is calculted.

+In the file 'creation_burst_signal.m' the code for creating the burst signals using a Tukey window is written.

+In the file 'generation_exponential_sweep.m' the code for creating the exponential sweep is written.